arkency/posts/posts/2015-10-24-rolling-back-complex-apps.md

 Often those toggles are not for entire system but rather they work per tenant or per country.
 That means when the time comes and the feature is ready **you can enable it in the biggest (if you feel brave) or the smallest (if not so brave) market**.
-Or just in the market that is the targeted recipient of given feature or integration.
+Or just in the market that is the targeted recipient of given feature.
 The bigger the project the more often you need to adjust it for local regulations, customers' habits and API providers.

 When we add new payment gateway integration we usually try it first on certain